paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

 (10) For special provisions relating to alcohol and tobacco taxes, see subtitle E.

-(11) for 11 So in original.
+(11) for 22 So in original.
 Probably should be capitalized. credit or refund in case of deficiency dividends paid by a regulated investment company or real estate investment trust, see section 860.

 (12) For special rules in the case of a credit or refund attributable to partnership items, see section 6227 and subsections (c) and (d) of section 6230.

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 114–74, title XI, § 1101(f)(2), (g), Nov.
+2, 2015, 129 Stat.
+637, 638, provided that, applicable to returns filed for partnership taxable years beginning after Dec.
+31, 2017, with certain exceptions, this section is amended by striking paragraph (12).
+See 2015 Amendment note below.

 #### References in Text
 Section 9 of the Merchant Ship Sales Act of 1946 (50 U.S.C.
 App.
 1742), referred to in par.
-(7), was repealed by Pub.
+(7), is section 9 of act Mar.
+8, 1946, ch.
+82, 60 Stat.
+46, which was repealed by Pub.
 L. 94–412, title V, § 501(g), Sept.
 14, 1976, 90 Stat.
 1258.

 #### Amendments
+2015—Par.
+(12).
+Pub.
+L. 114–74 struck out par.
+(12) which read as follows: “For special rules in the case of a credit or refund attributable to partnership items, see section 6227 and subsections (c) and (d) of section 6230.”

 1997—Pars.
 (5) to (13).
 Pub.
 L. 105–34 struck out par.
 (5) and redesignated pars.
 (6) to (13) as (5) to (12), respectively.
 Prior to amendment, par.
 (5) read as follows: “For abatement or refund of tax on transfers to avoid income tax, see section 1494(b).”

 1990—Pub.
 L. 101–508 struck out par.
 (6) and redesignated the succeeding pars. accordingly, which was executed with respect to the succeeding pars. (consisting of pars.
 (7) to (12), (14), and (15)) by redesignating such pars. as (6) to (13), respectively.
 Prior to amendment, par.
 (6) provided a cross reference to [section 1481 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section1481&num=0&edition=prelim) for overpayment in certain renegotiations of war contracts.